Jurors could not reach a verdict in the murder trial of a Fort Wayne man charged in the 2016 slaying of Brian Quintana, forcing a retrial.

 Allen County Deputy Prosecutor Jeffrey Stineburg said new trial dates will be set Jan.
 17.

-Devyn Yancey, 20, was charged with murder, felony murder – one committed in the act of another felony – and robbery in the killing of Brian Quintana, 18.
-Prosecutors argued during a three-day trial that Yancey was the mastermind of a robbery that went sideways, and Quintana was shot to death.
+Prosecutors argued during a three-day trial that Yancey was the mastermind of a robbery that quickly went sideways, and that Quintana was shot to death.

-Kevin Hamilton, 17 at the time, fired the fatal shot into Quintana's chest and was convicted in 2017 of murder, robbery and a sentencing enhancement for using a gun to commit the crime.
+Kevin Hamilton, 17 at the time, who fired the fatal shot into Quintana's chest, was tried as an adult and convicted in 2017 of murder, robbery and a sentencing enhancement for using a gun to commit the crime.
 Now 21, he is serving a 74-year prison sentence.

 Hamilton and Yancey went Aug.
 14, 2016, to meet Quintana, who Yancey said had shorted him on an earlier drug deal.
 Text messages showed Yancey planned to rob Quintana in a parking lot at Woodbridge Apartments, according to witness testimony and court documents.